rpng/xsens_standalone/ReadMe.md

 This is just a small program that does not depend on the ROS framework that allows for communication with the xsens imus.
 Most code was taken from [ethz-asl/ethzasl_xsens_driver](https://github.com/ethz-asl/ethzasl_xsens_driver) package, but all version of ROS have been removed.
 In the main script there is a way to specify what measurements should be reported from the IMU.
 Currently the linear acceleration, angular velocity, magnetometer, and orientation are being recorded.

+## LCM Communication

+To build types again use `lcm-gen -p lcm_types/imu_*.lcm ` in the root directory.
+To use the `lcm-spy` command first run the build script in the folder to build the java jar representation of all the LCM types.
+From there the run script will load the LCM types using java reflections.

 ## File overview

 * mtdef.py - Contains all protocol variables needed